 Flakka is often sold online as crystalline rock.
 It comes in different forms and can be eaten, injected, smoked or snorted.

 - Powder – Crystalline Flakka bought online are often repacked in capsules for oral consumption.
 Its dosage is relatively unknown thus the probability of overdosing is high.
 When finely ground, Flakka can be used for snorting for a more quick, concentrated and direct rush.
-Very recently, gummie bears coated with finely ground Flakka that looked like sugar are made available.
+Very recently, gummie bears coated with finely ground Flakka that looked like sugar were made available.

 - alpha- pyrrolidinopentiophenone